Boris-Em/BEMAnalogClock/README.md

         NSLog(@"Minutes: %@", minutes); // The minutes currently displayed on the clock by the minute hand.
         NSLog(@"Seconds: %@", seconds); // The seconds currently displayed on the clock by the second hand.
     }

+### Adjusting the time on the clock via touch

+The BOOL property `setTimeViaTouch`, when set to YES, provides a way to adjust the time on the clock via touch input.
+The minute hand will follow the user's finger around the clock.
+The default value of this property is NO.

 ### Customization